Tax treaty: Double tax relief

 Nearly all tax treaties provide a specific mechanism for eliminating it, but the risk of double taxation is still potentially present.
 This mechanism usually requires that each country grant a credit for the taxes of the other country to reduce the taxes of a resident of the country.
-Seen in the US-India treaty, as per the DTAA, if interest income arises in India and the amount belongs to a US Resident, then the said amount shall be taxable in the US.
-However, such interest may be liable to tax in India as per the Indian Income Tax Act.
+Seen in the US-India treaty, as per the DTAA, if interest income arises in India and the amount belongs to a US Resident, then said amount shall be taxable in the US.
+However, such interest may also be liable to tax in India as per the Indian Income Tax Act.
 The treaty may or may not provide mechanisms for limiting this credit, and may or may not limit the application of local law mechanisms to do the same.

 Mutual enforcement

 Taxpayers may relocate themselves and their assets to avoid paying taxes.
 Some treaties thus require each treaty country to assist the other in collection of taxes, to counter the revenue rule, and other enforcement of their tax rules.
-Most tax treaties include, at a minimum, a requirement that the countries exchange of information needed to foster enforcement.
+Most tax treaties include, at a minimum, a requirement that the countries exchange information needed to foster enforcement.